toggledbits/Reactor-docs/docs/Simplifying-Logic.md

 # Simplifying Logic

+!!! note "**UNDER CONSTRUCTION**"
-> This page is very much a work in progress.
+    This page is very much a work in progress.
 Suggestions and contributions would be appreciated (that applies everywhere in these docs).

 It's easy to get overwhelmed by complexity when creating logic conditions, so here are a couple of pointers to help you achieve your goals.